Sums Associated with Orbits in the Binary Dynamical System: Normal and simply normal numbers

-Thus, by (ii) of Theorem 4, $x$ is simply normal.
-Now $\Lambda$ is given in (\ref{eq:lambda}), so we see that $\Lambda(n)\le 2^{pK}$ for all $n$, and from Theorem 5 it follows that $x\in \Gamma^{\prime}$.
+Thus, by (ii) of Theorem \ref{theorem5}, $x$ is simply normal.
+Also, with $\Lambda_2$ given as in (\ref{eq:lambda}), it follows that

+for all $n\in {\mathbb N}$, and from (\ref{eq:conclusion02}) in Theorem \ref{theorem6} it follows that $x\in \Gamma^{\prime}$.
 That $\Gamma^{\prime}$ is uncountable follows from the observation that there is an uncountable number of possible block decompositions $B_1C_1B_2C_2\ldots $ where the lengths of the blocks are consecutively equal in pairs and have a common bound, and from the fact that the numbers in $\Sigma$ are uniquely determined by their block decompositions. $\square$